jaspreet1313/jaspreet-daily_blog/README.md

 <h3 align='center'>Editing of Instructor file from given csv file</h3>
 <p align="justify">

-I edited the file of instructors.
+Today I edited the file of instructors.
 In the original data of instructor, the courses and groups were in different format so I edited all the data in the file as per courses and instructor doctype requirements.
   </p>